maxwolf621/Notes/SpringNote/SpringWithDatabase/HibernateCache.md

 ![](https://i.imgur.com/7MnFOQ2.png)

 **The Session object is a single-threaded, short-lived object**, usually associated with a session (e.g a web session is mapping a web request).
-So, there is a Session per each web request.
+- **this means a session per each web request**.

-## First Cache
+## First Level Cache

-The first level cache is associated with this object.
-**Once an item is retrieved from the Data Base, it is stored here.**
+Once an item is retrieved from the DataBase, it is stored here.

-**So if the same object is requested in the same web session in the future, it is retrieved from the first level cache and not from Data Base.**
+So if the same object is requested in the same web session in the future, it is retrieved from the first level cache and not from Data Base.

 ## Second Cache (SessionFactory level)

-With Second Cache

 ```java